 How do I talk about privilege?

 While having discussions with others about privilege can be uncomfortable and can possibly lead to others (or yourself) feeling guilty or defensive, an important reminder for anyone having these conversations is that having privilege should not make you feel blamed for a trait you possess, such as race, that is beyond your control.
 Instead, discussions about privilege should be in the mindset of challenging the systems of oppression that perpetuate inequality for anybody.
 Possessing privilege isn't anyone's fault and it does not diminish your accomplishments; however, ignoring or denying the existence of privilege only perpetuates patterns of oppression that can lead to harassment and discrimination in your workplace.

-For more information and lessons about privilege, please refer to Institute of Human Education Videos for Introducing Privilege.
+For more information and lessons about privilege, please refer to Institute of Human Education Videos for Introducing Privilege (link unavailable).